Professor Graeme Macdonald | Room (tbc) | firstname.lastname@example.org | Office Hours: Tuesday 10-11; Wednesday 11-12 or contact by email

 Week Five: Shell Shocks and Ogoni Resistance: Nigerian Oil and Ken Saro-Wiwa, Selections from stories and essays, A Forest of Flowers, Nigeria, 1985

 Week Six: Film/Documentary Showing and Discussion (3-4 hrs): Mad Max: Fury Road (dir.
 George Miller, Australia/USA, 2015); Lessons From Darkness (Werner Herzog, Germany/Kuwait, 1992)

 Week Seven: "Oil is our desert God" - Abdelrahman Munif, Cities of Salt (vol 1.), Saudi Arabia, 1985

-Week Nine: From Peak to Post-peak: Energy decline and renewal in Emily St John Mandel's Station Eleven, Canada, 2014
+Week Nine: From Peak to Post-peak: Energy decline in Cormac McCarthy's The Road, 2006

 Week Ten: Various Short Stories: Stephen King, China Miéville, Rose Tremain, Alain Mabanckou, Joanna Kavenna, Tim Gatreaux, Mohammed Hasan Alwan and others (supplied by tutor).

 A subject-specific bibliography relevant to the theme and chosen primary text is provided on the detailed Syllabus page.
 General books to be held on reserve in the library are: